ryankwondev/Adaptive-Partition-Sort/README.md

 > 💡 Currently Prepraing for the KIISE KSC 2023 and IEEE TC.

-Adaptive Partition Sort (APS) is a hybrid sorting method that merges Quick Sort and Merge Sort strengths.
+Adaptive Partition Sort (APS) is a hybrid sorting method that merges the strengths of Quick Sort and Merge Sort.
 APS adapts to input data and a user-defined threshold, aiming for enhanced average-case performance while preserving stability and time complexity.